wang-jingyi/wang-jingyi.github.io/_pages/service.md

 #### Reviewer

 - IEEE Transactions on Software Engineering
-- ACM Transactions on Software Engineering Methodolgy
+- ACM Transactions on Software Engineering Methodology
 - IEEE Transactions on Dependable and Secure Computing
 - IEEE/CAA Journal of Automatica Sinica
 - IEEE Transactions on Neural Networks and Learning Systems
+- Engineering Applications of Artificial Intelligence
 - Computer & Security
 - IEEE Transactions on Reliability
 - IEEE Transactions on Network Science and Engineering